Kress Building: The Sit-In Movement in Charleston, SC

 On April 1, 1960, the lunch counter at this former S.H Kress five-and-dime store was the site of the city’s first civil rights sit-in.
 Black students from Burke High were denied service but wouldn’t leave.
 They were arrested, convicted and fined.
 Former Woolworth’s and Grant’s stores, also on King St., were other sit-in sites.
 This youth-led protest started a broader civil rights movement in Charleston.
 Built in 1930-31, the 3-story Art Deco-style Kress closed in 1992.
 An H&M dept. store is housed there now, and the state marker is located in the front of the store.

-KEYWORDS: SIT-IN, LUNCH COUNTER, FIVE-AND-DIME, CIVIL RIGHTS, BURKE HIGH, CHARLESTON, GULLAH GEECHEE CULTURAL HERITAGE CORRIDOR
+KEYWORDS: SIT-IN, LUNCH COUNTER, CIVIL RIGHTS, BURKE HIGH, CHARLESTON, GULLAH GEECHEE CULTURAL HERITAGE CORRIDOR